Top 50 Irish Slang Words and Phrases (From a Local)

 This refers to anyone who we don’t know.
 For example, “Yer one over there.”

-“Cailín” means “girl” in the Irish language.
+“Cailín” is the Irish slang for “girl.”
 A lot of Irish people still use this word even when speaking in English.
 The plural, “Cailíní,” is also commonly used, for example, “I’m meeting up with the cailíní later on.”

 28. Now we’re suckin’ diesel

 One of our absolute favorite Irish phrases!
 It might sound completely bizarre to some (understandably), but this expression is used to mean making progress.
 For example, “I couldn’t motivate myself earlier but now we’re suckin’ diesel.”